Jolokia Protocol

 GET requests are easy and straightforward - you can easily type them in browser address bar, bookmark or use with curl.
 However, there are limitations.

 RFC 2396 and newer RFC 3986 specify what is and what is not allowed in the URL (which is a subset of URI).
-RFC 7230 specifies usage of URIs within HTTP protocol.
+RFC 7230 specifies usage of URIs within the HTTP protocol.

 As mentioned in Some Servlet API concepts, Jolokia uses path info to identify the type of operation to perform and its specific arguments (mbean names, attribute names for read/write operations or method name and arguments for exec operations).